Heterotic Footprints in Classical Gravity: PM dynamics from On-Shell soft amplitudes at one loop: Conclusions and Discussion

-\textbf{Future outlook}: There are several interesting direction to be done. \begin{itemize} \item \emph{Higher orders.} Extending to two loops ($3{\rm PM}$) would sharpen the conservative sector and test the robustness of IR cancellations beyond one loop in EMD.
-We hope to report this soon \cite{arpan2}. \item \emph{Spin and finite size.} Incorporating spins, spin–orbit/spin–spin couplings, and tidal responses (including dilatonic/electromagnetic polarizabilities) is essential for realistic compact objects and will enrich the phenomenology. \item \emph{Radiation and reaction.} Computing real emission (gravitational, electromagnetic, and dilatonic) and the accompanying radiation–reaction forces (in line with \cite{Caron-Huot:2023vxl}) will complete the bridge to waveform modeling for generic scattering and bound–state transitions, which is also work in progress \cite{arpan1}. \item \emph{Higher–curvature corrections.} Including $\alpha'$ \cite{Metsaev:1987zx}(higher–derivative) operators from the stringy effective action will test how UV–motivated terms imprint themselves on classical observables and whether symmetry protection persists at higher PM orders. \end{itemize}
+\end{itemize} \textbf{Future outlook}: There are several interesting directions to be done. \begin{itemize} \item \emph{Higher orders.} Extending to two loops ($3{\rm PM}$) would sharpen the conservative sector and test the robustness of IR cancellations beyond one loop in EMD.
+However, at two-loop and onward radiative corrections appear to emerge.
+However, we think that, as long as we consider the conservative scattering angle at two loops, the Born subtraction scheme should work.
+However if we add the radiative corrections (where one needs to compute the boundary integrals both from potential and radiation region) the subtraction scheme may fail.
+However, in those cases, the EFT prescription has been checked to work perfectly in the context of GR in \cite{Cheung:2018wkq}.
+We hope to report this soon \cite{arpan2}. \item \emph{Spin and finite size.} Incorporating spins, spin–orbit/spin–spin couplings, and tidal responses (including dilatonic/electromagnetic polarizabilities) is essential for realistic compact objects and will enrich the phenomenology. \item \emph{Radiation and reaction.} Computing real emission (gravitational, electromagnetic, and dilatonic) and the accompanying radiation–reaction forces (in line with \cite{Caron-Huot:2023vxl}) will complete the bridge to waveform modeling for generic scattering and bound–state transitions, which is also work in progress \cite{arpan1}. \item \emph{Higher–curvature corrections.} Including $\alpha'$ \cite{Metsaev:1987zx}(higher–derivative) operators from the stringy effective action will test how UV-motivated terms imprint themselves on classical observables and whether symmetry protection persists at higher PM orders. \end{itemize}